dav94sal/web-chord/README.md

    flask run
    ```

-7. To run the React frontend in development, `cd` into the __react-vite__
+7. To run the React frontend in development, `cd` into the __react-app__
    directory and run `npm i` to install dependencies.
 Next, run `npm run build`
    to create the `dist` folder.
-The starter has modified the `npm run build`
+The `npm run build` command is modified to include
-   command to include the `--watch` flag.
-This flag will rebuild the __dist__
+   the `--watch` flag.
+This flag will rebuild the __dist__ folder whenever you
-   folder whenever you change your code, keeping the production version up to
+   change your code, keeping the production version up to date.
-   date.